oeco28/SEIR-MODEL-COVID19/README.md

 I have included the code for examining the effect of mitigation in the structured model as well as examining some scenarios of strong implementation and relaxation of measures in time (mitigation_scenarios.R).

 For a network implementation of these models please visit [Ryan McGee's github](https://github.com/ryansmcgee/seirsplus) for a wonderful package in python that facilitates a more realistic investigation of scenarios.

+The document "SEIR_covid19_Pullman_v4.pdf" contains specific predictions about Pullman.
+These were done considering a conservative scenario.
+For a more risky scenario people can refer to document "SEIR_covid19_Pullman.pdf" (which was the original set of analyses I performed).